hfarruda/doces/README.md

 od.set_stubborn(stubborn_users)
 ```

+# Tested OS

+Linux (Debian and Ubuntu), MacOS, and Windows

 # Citation Request

 If you publish a scientific paper using this material, please cite the respective reference(s) as follows.